diy/opensourcerer.diy.org/tutorial.md

 Parts of the page:

-1. **Users** Everyone on GitHub is a user.
-Some users belong to organizations.
+1. **Organization** Companies and organizations have accounts on GitHub to keep their projects together.
-2. **Organization** Organizations have accounts on GitHub, the users who contribute to their code are called **members** and typically are employees or others close to the organization.
+1. **Members** Are the GitHub users that contribute to an organizations projects.
+They are sometimes employees or others close to the organization.
 3. **Repository** These are projects on GitHub, they contain all the project's instructions and files.
 Often people say "repo," short for repository.
 Public repos are open source!

 On pages that list repos such as an organization's page, you can quickly see the language used in the repo, the number of favorites the repo has and how many people have forked a copy of the repo (we'll talk more about forking later).